TerriaJS/terriajs-server/README.md

 --------------------

-This is a basic NodeJS Express server that serves up a (not included) static [TerriaJS](https://github.com/TerriaJS/TerriaJS)-based site (such as [National Map](http://nationalmap.gov.au)) with a few additional useful services:
+This is a basic NodeJS Express server that serves up a (not included) static [TerriaJS](https://github.com/TerriaJS/TerriaJS)-based site with a few additional useful services:

 * `/api/v1/proxy`: a proxy service which applies CORS headers for data providers that lack them.
 Add URLs to config.json to enable them.
 * `/api/v1/proj4def`: a proj4 coordinate reference system lookup service.